PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining unscoped registered-runner calls for another strictly adjacent sequence with no intervening raw ModelIR mutation; do not infer safety from source proximity alone.
+2. Do not force another scope consolidation: the latest AST audit found no remaining directly adjacent unscoped registered-runner sequence.
+Revisit a helper boundary only with explicit differential-index and raw-boundary proof; otherwise resume the next fixed-pipeline or artifact-plan unit.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.